gururajbhupal/ECE3400-Team15/Lab2/index.md

 # Lab 2 Report

 ## Introduction
 In this lab we added sensors and signal processing to our robot.
 We first added a microphone to detect 660 Hz audio signals.
 Then, we added an IR sensor to detect other robots emitting IR at 6.08kHz.
 We processed the signals using the Arduino FFT Library.
 Also, we made 2 amplifiers to detect the signals from a farther distance.
-Finally, using a digital filters, we were able to ignore the decoys that emit IR at 18kHz.
+Finally, using a digital filter, we were able to ignore the decoys that emit IR at 18kHz.

 ## Implementation
 *Insert FFT Analysis*